FOOD & BREWS

 Like everything else at Rough and Tumble, our licensed cafe is a one-of-a-kind affair that we’ve handcrafted around our edge-of-wilderness setting.

-Our café is open to the public as well as lodge guests from 10:00 am – 5:00 pm.
-(During our low season, May to October, the café is open when we have guests in-house or anticipate a lot of folks coming on or off the track).
+Our café is open to the public as well as lodge guests from 10:00 am – 5:00 pm during the high season (October – April).
 Our homemade pizzas, nachos, and baking are commonly just the tonic for hungry appetites.
-Then there’s our selection of West Coast Brewery craft beers, wines, cider and spirits.
+Then there’s our selection of West Coast Brewery craft beers, wines, cider and selection of spirits.

 As evening rolls around, it’s all about our in-house guests.
 We serve dinner – a two-course ‘meal of the day’ – at 6:30 pm.
 Bookings for dinner are essential.